-Each Ensemble ACJW fellow spends most of the school year—from October through June—in a residency that focuses on student-centered, musical skill-building through interactive performance units and concerts, as well as creative approaches to skill-based work.
-All work incorporates the New York State Standards for Music Education as well as the New York City Blueprint for Teaching and Learning in the Arts.
+Each Ensemble ACJW fellow spends 25 days of the school year from October through May in a residency that focuses on student-centered, musical skill-building through interactive performance units and concerts, as well as creative approaches to skill-based work.

-No. ACJW fellows are young professional instrumentalists who have been chosen to participate in Ensemble ACJW because of their high level of artistry and interest in bringing their talents into the classroom and the community.
+No. ACJW fellows are professional instrumentalists who have been selected to participate in Ensemble ACJW because of their high level of artistry and passion for engaging with students and their community through their art.

 No. ACJW fellows are not certified teachers.

 Yes.
-Workshops for teachers and fellows in participating schools are held five times a year.
+Teacher/Fellow Partnership Workshops are held five times a year and are mandatory.

 Ensemble ACJW partner schools are given a materials allowance, free tickets to select Ensemble ACJW concerts as well as other concerts at Carnegie Hall and The Juilliard School, and ongoing consultation with ACJW staff.